Honey Bee Health

 American Foulbrood (AFB)

 American Foulbrood is probably the most feared of all bee diseases.
-American Foulbrood is highly contagious and is spread through the use of contaminated equipment and through robbing of the diseased hive by other bees.
-It is caused by the Bacillus larvae bacteria.
-The bacteria feeds on the larva and kills them in their pre-pupal and pupal stages.
-American Foulbrood has a distinct odor.
-Most beekeepers will notice the odor before they will notice the rest of the symptoms.
+AFB is highly contagious and is spread through the use of contaminated equipment and through robbing of the diseased hive by other bees.
+It is caused by the Paenibacillus larvae bacterium.
+The bacteria feed on the larvae and kill them in their pre-pupal and pupal stages.
+AFB has a distinct rotten flesh odor, which most beekeepers will notice before they will notice the rest of the symptoms.
+AFB forms spores, which are kind of like seeds, and are highly resistant to heat, cold, chemicals and are not killed by antibiotics.
+They remain viable for 70+ years in contaminated equipment.

-Here is a link to the USDA/ARS Bee site: http://www.ars.usda.gov/Services/docs.htm?docid=2882.
+Here is a link to the USDA/ARS Bee Disease Diagnosis Lab where you can send samples for diagnosis (It may take 2-5 weeks): http://www.ars.usda.gov/Services/docs.htm?docid=2882.
 Here is a short youtube video on determining if you have American Foulbrood in your hive: http://www.youtube.com/watch?v=v2Aa56jut7Y.
 Not into videos?
 Here is a nice .pdf.
 And another.

-If you have confirmed that you have American Foulbrood, the classic recommendation has been to burn the hive, bees and all, to prevent further transmission to other healthy colonies.
-There are other options, however.
-Here are some videos and links to American Foulbrood treatments.
+If you have confirmed that you have American Foulbrood, the classic recommendation has been to burn the hive, bees and all, to prevent further transmission to other healthy colonies: yours, your neighbors', and feral colonies.
+There are other, less effective, options, however.
+Here are some videos and links to AFB treatments.

 Both European and American Foulbrood Treatment Options by Jamie Ellis, University of Florida